Christian mysticism in ancient Africa

-Christian mysticism in ancient Africa took form in the desert, as part of a long-reaching Judeo-Christian mystical tradition.
-In the Judeo-Christian mystical tradition, the desert is known to induce religious experiences and altered states of consciousness.
+Christian mysticism in ancient Africa took form in the desert, as part of a long-reaching Judeo-Christian-Islamic mystical tradition.
+In the Judeo-Christian-Islamic mystical tradition, the desert is known to induce religious experiences and altered states of consciousness.

 The first signs of Christian mysticism in Africa followed the teachings of Montanus in the late 2nd century.
 Followers of Montanus, called Montanists, induced ecstatic experiences out of which they would prophesy.
 Usually the prophecies were spoken in an unknown language.

 In the mid- to late 3rd century, the deserts of northern Africa became home to a deeply devout group known as the Desert Fathers or Desert People.
 These individuals were highly influenced by the intellectual components of Coptic Christianity.
 They led quiet lives and communicated the Gospel with those whom they traded with.
 Their movement became the template of Western eremitism and monasticism.
 The architect of the template was Saint Anthony, the foundational Desert Father.